Today's playful fine motor skills activities are FUN, easy, low-prep Easter Games for kids! Let's get crackin'!

 Game 1: Flippy Eggs

-I initially thought we could only really do this game with the eggs that open from top to bottom, leaving two same-shape egg pieces but my two and a half year old proved me wrong!
+I initially thought we could only really do this game with the eggs that open from top to bottom, leaving two same-shape egg pieces, but my son proved me wrong!
 He took the more traditional eggs, which open across the equator of the egg and are attached at one side, and he flipped those too!
 I never would have thought to try to flip those!
 But he sat there for a long time flipping all the eggs over and over again!

 Here is a quick video I made of how that game works.
 Pretty simple but I had fun making my first little video.

-Another one that requires very little preparation.
+Another one of our Easter games that requires very little preparation.
 It does require eggs that come apart, where the two pieces are not connected.
 Open all the eggs and lay them out.

 This was pretty easy for both of my kids.
 It would be perfect for younger toddlers who are just learning colors, but my older toddler still enjoyed the task of matching them up and calling out the colors.